jakeseaton/aerocene/README.md

 `time python trial1.py <pages> <page_size>`

-Trial 2 does not work in development mode, it requires a production deployment
+Trial 2 tests the CloudFormation.
+It requires a production build, which we'll do later.

 Trial 3 tests the adversarial server.
 You need to have the server and dynamodb running locally for it to work